ymijsters/My_Data_Practical/README.md

 Here we can see that both for English as well as 20th century literature, there's a much lower impact of an increase in total work count on character interactions.

-**Add stats**
+It seems that, with time, character interactions have become less important, in favor of monologues or descriptions.
+These trends were also found in the analysis of the dialogue.

 ### Basic Statistics 5: Character Gender
 The final metric I consider in the basic statistics chapter is the character gender.
 Here, again, significant support was provided by LLMs to collect a good dataset.